What are Preheaders

 In the most simplest form, the preheader is the text that appears after your subject line in an email.

-The text is automatically pulled from the copy of email body and is what your customer will see before they open the email.
+The text is automatically pulled from the copy of the email body and is what your customer will see before they open the email.
 Customizing this can increase the open rate of the email by captivating your customer’s attention with an intriguing sentence or call to action.

 How Preheaders Work